 Is there somewhere to get drinking water, a hot drink or snacks?

-Unfortunately all of our drinking fountains are currently closed due to COVID-19 restrictions.
-We do however have Tiptree Tea Rooms based just opposite the Farm Park that sells hot drinks and food.
+We also have Tiptree Tea Rooms based just opposite the Farm Park that sells hot drinks and food.
 Tiptree also have a small kiosk within the Farm Park Indoor Play Barn, which sells hot/cold drinks and snacks.

 Where are the toilets ?